-Following a two-year interval that saw a cancelation and a virtual event, the University of Florida College of Nursing’s Research Summit and Malasanos Lectureship returned to an in-person format for its 18th edition in 2022.
+Following a two-year interval that saw a cancellation and a virtual event, the University of Florida College of Nursing’s Research Summit and Malasanos Lectureship returned to an in-person format for its 18th edition in 2022.

 Produced as a result of a partnership between the College of Nursing, UF Health, Malcolm Randall VA Medical Center and the Alpha Theta Chapter of Sigma Theta Tau International, the event allowed attendees to hear a keynote address, showcase nursing research through poster presentations and connect with other nurse scientists to advance knowledge within the field.